-Included in those appointments:
+Included in some of those appointments:

 Patients are reminded by text message 2 days before their appointment to help cut down on non-attendance.

 The community Dermatology Service treated a wide variety of different conditions during the year, including:

-The Community Dermatology Service has referred on a total of 242 patients in this reporting period:
+The Community Dermatology Service has referred on a total of 401 patients in this reporting period: